What is a CRM system?

-The final top CRM for Shopify is called Nimble, and it uses a Zapier “zap” to sync data between the two tools.
+Nimble is another CRM system that uses a Zapier “zap” to sync data between it's tool and Shopify.
 You’ll also find a cool zap that creates a new contact in Nimble whenever a new order is processed through your Shopify store.

 What are the top features from the Nimble CRM?
 The system provides your standard tools for managing contacts, creating sales funnels and optimizing your marketing efforts, but it offers the unique feature for using social data to drive your CRM.
 This minimizes your need for data entry, while identifying potential customers through your social networks.

 Nimble's USP which sets them apart from other CRM systems is the social media aspect of it.
 If you're connected to your customers on Twitter, then this allows you to see a wide range of information about them in the blink of an eye, such as their latest tweets so you can work out what sort of things are of interest to them at the moment.
 Unfortunately Nimble used to be able to link to Facebook, but this functionality has gone now.

 Nimble CRM is very well priced and it's one of the more competitive options in the field.
 It doesn't offer the high-end functionality of a Salesforce or Zendesk but it does the basics well.
 Great conversation history with customers, excellent integrations with Google apps, plus one of the better mobile app's available in this list.